sisyphsu/react-node-finder/README.md

 npm install react-node-finder --save
 ```

-Use it in your code:
+Use `react-node-finder` in your code:

 ```js
 import * as finder from 'react-node-finder';